 are equally likely and that only the direction of the arrows in Figures 1-15 is important.
 This means that the matrix entry is if genotype has outgoing arrows and there is an arrow from to .

-seen in the 15 CPM matrices The CPM provides good estimates
+A visual summary of the highest probabilities seen in the 15 CPM transition matrices is provided in Figure 16.
+The CPM provides good estimates